felixpescador24-beep/Martinezelectricalservices/README.md

   <section id="about">
     <div class="container">
       <h3>About Us</h3>
-      <p class="section-text">At Martinez Electrical Services LLC, we deliver quality workmanship, dependable service, and honest communication.
-Whether you're building a new custom home, remodeling, or adding on, we provide safe, efficient, and professional electrical solutions you can trust.</p>
+      <p class="section-text">At Martinez Electric Services LLC, we deliver quality workmanship, dependable service, and honest communication.
+Whether you're building a new custom home, remodeling, or adding on, we provide safe, efficient, and professional electric solutions you can trust.</p>
     </div>
   </section>